> logbook >

 and Quebec City.
 Highlights being jazz concert and Museum of Contemporary Art in Montreal

 and Cirque Nouveau and `tiny bicycle` show in the streets of Quebec City.
-And then of course
+And then of

 cycling the banks of the St. Lawrence with more shoulder on the road and more beautiful